The 10 Best Nude Scenes in Movie History

 5. Basic Instinct (1992)

-Let's face it, if you consider the entire history of cinema and the many scenes of skin, which one stands out the most?
-The film at the top of the list may very well be "Basic Instinct" and the scene where Sharon Stone uncrosses her legs in the police interrogation.
+Let me ask a question.
+In the entire history of cinema and the many scenes of skin, which one stands out the most?
+The film at the top of the list may very well be "Basic Instinct".
+Of course, the scene is where Sharon Stone uncrosses her legs during the police interrogation.
 Not only is it shocking for the audience, but it's actually shocking for the characters.
 And it's not really an exploitative scene in a strict sense.
-It really speaks to Stone's character's control over the male characters (though don't get me wrong, it's always women who are the ones revealing these things, not men, so there's some level of exploitation).
-And the scene made Sharon Stone a household name.
+It really speaks to Stone's character's control over the male characters.
+Thought let's remember, it's almost always women revealing things.
+Sexual control means naked women in the movies.
+Thus, it's still exploitation.
+The scene made Sharon Stone a household name.
 People talked about this movie and that scene intensely.
 It's one of the most iconic skin scenes in cinema.

 4. American Pie (1999)